amirgroup-codes/shap-zero/README.md

 ## What if my model uses a different input scheme/uses a unique architecture?

-In an effort to be compatible with every possible biological sequence model, SHAP zero is also fully capable of taking in *functions*, which SHAP zero will attempt to call to query said biological sequence model.
+In an effort to be compatible with every possible biological sequence model, SHAP zero is also fully capable of taking in user-written *functions*.
 We request that the input of the function is capable of taking in a 2D $q$-ary numpy array of shape `(num_samples, n)` and outputs a 1D numpy of shape `(num_samples,)`.
+Alternatively, your function can also take in as an input a list of sequences, where each sequence is a string of length `n`, and the list is of length `num_samples`.

 Examples of possible functions:
 ```python